jodal/comics/docs/installation.rst

 Optionally, you can add ``-c xkcd`` to only load the *XKCD* comic from ``comics/comics/comics/xkcd.py``.

-Next, we need to get hold of some comic strips, so we will crawl the web for them::
+Next, we need to get hold of some comic releases, so we will crawl the web for them::

     python manage.py getcomics

-Finally, to be able to browse the comic strips we have aggregated, start the Django development web server by running::
+Finally, to be able to browse the comic releases we have aggregated, start the Django development web server by running::

     python manage.py runserver